LADSoft/OrangeC/doc/adl.md

 These groups are

-* Param                      specifies various parameters such as case sensitivity and endianness
+* Param                      specifies various parameters such as for case sensitivity and processor endianness
-* Number                     specifies number formats or numeric constants
+* Number Formats             specifies number formats or numeric constants
-* State Variables            specifies variables that can be for example to choose between different CPU modes
+* State Variables            specifies variables that can be used for example to choose between different CPU modes
 * Coding States              specifies parts of a coding sequence that depend on the assembler state
 * Register definitions       specifies registers in terms of ordinals and the address modes that can use them.
 * Double Registers           specifies which registers will be used as register pairs when selecting an integer size equal to twice the register width
 * Addressing Modes           specifies the relationship between addressing modes and coding sequences
 * Opcodes                    specifies the relationship between opcodes and their allowed operands, and expands upon the coding sequences

+Where coding sequences are streaming specifications for instructions.

 This information is specified free form in the confines of the `Coding` entity, without further grouping in the xml file.